Reclaim LIFE - nature conservation in Tysslingen

 Nature conservation opens it up again

 It was soon apparent that all species previously thriving in these areas had greatly been reduced or completely disappeared.
-Trough a collaborate efort by landowners and nature conservationists a process to restore the open wet meadows were initiated in the 1980’s.
+Through a collaborate effort by landowners and nature conservationists a process to restore the open wet meadows were initiated in the 1980’s.
 With the Reclaim project several improvements have been made to allow for this process to continue.
-In addition, to favor ducks and waders, new open water surfaces have been created and a water catching wall has been built to extend the period of spring fooding.
+In addition, to favour ducks and waders, new open water surfaces have been created and a water catching wall has been built to extend the period of spring flooding.

 Natura 2000 is the largest coordinated network of protected areas in the world.
-It ofers a haven to Europe ’s most valuable and threatened species and habitats.
+It offers a haven to Europe ’s most valuable and threatened species and habitats.